PVH Corp. Q4 Profit Decreases, But Beats Estimates

 WASHINGTON (dpa-AFX) - PVH Corp.
-(PVH) released a profit for fourth quarter that decreased from the same period last year but beat the Street estimates.
+(PVH) revealed a profit for fourth quarter that decreased from last year but beat the Street estimates.

 Excluding items, PVH Corp. reported adjusted earnings of $181.4 million or $3.27 per share for the period.